samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 #### The Social Contract of Adventures

 You must provide reasonably appealing reasons for characters to undertake the adventures you prepare.
-(See “[Draw In the Players](/sources/dnd/dmg-2024/creating-adventures#DrawInthePlayers)” in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) for advice on this topic.)
+(See "[Draw In the Players](/sources/dnd/dmg-2024/creating-adventures#DrawInthePlayers)" in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) for advice on this topic.)
 In exchange, the players should go along with those hooks.
 It’s OK for your players to give you some pushback on why their characters should want to do what you’re asking them to do, but it’s not OK for them to invalidate the hard work you’ve done preparing the adventure by willfully going in a different direction.

 If you feel like you’re keeping up your end of the bargain but your players aren’t, have a conversation with them away from the gaming table.
 Try to understand what hooks would motivate their characters, and make sure the players understand the work you put into preparing adventures for them.